AAoamk/webstoreapiproject/README.md

-the "openapi" type documentation in stoplight with interactable instructions and environment for running calls to the api! https://snutri.stoplight.io/docs/api-project/b3A6NDE0MjI3OTI-post-api-login
+the "openapi" type documentation in stoplight with interactable instructions and environment for running calls to the api! https://snutri.stoplight.io/docs/api-project/b3A6NDE0MjI3OTI-post-api-login the OPENAPI.json file also has the pure openapi style code of the paths!

 Running this code in local: